jlangr/ccode2/classes.md

 ![HoldingService](./images/holdingservice.png "HoldingService")

 The method parameters aren't usually interesting when we start looking at class level design.
-We've omitted them here and later, unless they're interesting or necessary.
+We'll omit them until they become useful.

 Our picture shows that the HoldingService allows holdings to be added to the system, to be checked out or checked in, and transferred from one library location (*branch*) to another.
 The HoldingService also supports a few queries, including the ability to retrieve holding details, to answer whether it's available for a patron to borrow ("check out"), and to determine when the material must be returned.

 The picture suggests that the core (single?) responsibility of the HoldingService is to manage the disposition of holdings.
-Each of the behaviors depicted directly support that interest.
+Each of the behaviors depicted directly supports that interest.

 The Single Responsibility Principle (SRP) tells us to be a bit more picky, however: An SRP-compliant class should have only one reason to change.
+It's the opposite of a monolith, in which every single change requires updating the sole class in the system.

+Why might a single-responsibility class be desirable?

+* Its name can concisely reflect the behaviors contained within, making those behaviors easier to locate
+* It creates real possibilities for re-use
+* Its likelihood of adhering to  and thus being closed to future changes increases (see the open-closed principle&mdash;OCP)
+* It's easier to test
+* It makes your system more flexible
+* ...

-Each of the behaviors adheres to some *policy*--a set of rules established by the library system and implemented in the code.
-The `dateDue` behavior, for example, specifies that books are due 21 days after they are checked out and that DVDs are due 7 days after checkout.
-The `checkIn` behavior similarly implements a policy: when a book is returned ("checked in"), books are marked as available, and patrons are assessed a fine if the book is returned after its due date.
+Each of the behaviors in HoldingService implements a *policy*--a set of rules established by the library system and implemented in the code.
+The `dateDue` policy, for example, specifies that books are due 21 days after they are checked out and that DVDs are due 7 days after checkout.

+The `checkIn` policy is more involved: When a book is returned ("checked in"), it is marked as available for other patrons to check out.
+The patron returning the book is assessed a fine for late returns, i.e. when a material is returned after its due date.
 The fine amount varies depending on the material type and other possible factors.

 Policies do change, and it's possible that the policy for check-outs might need to change exclusively from the policy for check-ins.
-That in turn suggests that you should implement each of the policies in its own class: CheckOutService, CheckInService, and so on.
-At that point, the only job of the HoldingService is sheer delegation: the
+Such independent variance suggests implementing each of the policies in its own class&mdash;CheckOutService, CheckInService, etc.&mdash;at least if you want to be SRP compliant.
+At that point, the only job of the HoldingService would be as a consolidated interface for holdings interests that delegated to other objects to do the work.

+ASIDE: Creating new classes is surprisingly easy in an IDE, yet we often resist as developers.
+While we probably don't want the "ravioli" system where *every* class contains only one method, there's nothing wrong with tiny classes containing three, two, or one method.

-While the SRP tells us to be picky, it also doesn't tell us to speculate about the nexus of change.
+[ reword ] While the SRP tells us to be picky, it also doesn't tell us to speculate about the nexus of change.
 Your systems probably rampantly violate the SRP.
 Rather than go find code to change, wait for the next demand for change and ensure you take that opportunity to shape your system to be more compliant.

 **principle: Design flows from need.**

 ## Code Policies ?

 For now, let's assume that the core library policies for check-in and check-out are stable.
-When change occurs, we'll deal with it&mdash;see [ref].
+When change occurs, we'll deal with it&mdash;see [ref later in this chapter].

 It's easy to think of multiple reasons for the as-defined HoldingService to potentially change.
 For example, the library now wants patrons to rent DVDs for a longer period&mfash;14 days instead of 7&mdash;because they're an older technology and in low demand nowadays.
 But is that a problem for HoldingService as currently implemented?

-We can't spot all reasons to change by looking at UML alone.
+While looking at sketches can be very helpful, we can't spot all change reasons by looking at UML alone.

 The interface of a class only tells you about the behaviors it directly publicizes.
 To understand fully the extent to which a class violates the SRP, you have to open up the source file and peruse the code.
 It doesn't take long to spot more reasons why a class might need to change.